nasorensen/Project_4/README.md

  - Ultimately, the group decided not to include this model in the final project due to the low accuracy.

 ## Create Folium map
+ - Create Flask call
+ - Upload CSV and preprocess sold price, beds, baths, sqft, longitdue and latitude columns
+ - Normalize the data with scaler
+ - Create user input areas
- - Upload CSV and create Folium map to show recently sold homes that match a users input (beds, bath, square footage)
+ - Create Folium map to show recently sold homes that match a users input (beds, bath, square footage)

-## Build Webpage
- - Build an intereactive user face
- - User can put in features from their property and it will reference the model to make a prediction for what their home will sell for
- -
+ - Include pop-up markers to include sold price, sqft, beds, baths, sqft

 ## Flask Web Interface
  - Deborah